Din Tai Fung (1 piece)

 Opt for Whole Grains

-Keep track of your glucose levels after eating and adjust your future meals accordingly to find what works best for you.
+Keep track of how different foods affect your glucose levels and adjust your choices accordingly for future meals.

 Find Glucose response for your favourite foods